 Historically, infested buildings are best treated seasonally by an experienced professional exterminator.
 At American Pest Solutions, we do this using synthetic pyrethroids to control hibernating flies.
 Killing visible flies with space sprays and fogs does give temporary control… but unfortunately, additional flies are usually under insulation or deep in cracks and crevices.
 Also, flies will often continuously emerge from openings around window pulleys, window, and door casings, under baseboards, tops of wall studs, etc. If flies are bothersome when active during warm winter and early spring days they may be temporarily controlled by ordinary air spray, but the most effective treatment would be a very focused exterior spray to include soffits, peaks, eaves, and overhangs as well as window casing areas.

-For best results cluster flies need to be treated from early August to late September depending on how far north you are.
+For best results cluster flies need to be treated from early August to late September depending on how far north you are in our Massachusetts and Connecticut service area.
 Once that window of opportunity has passed, it might be difficult to do an effective treatment.
 Although these flies are a real annoyance to homeowners, they don't pose a health hazard.
 Those that manage to blunder back outside serve as an important food source for many other animals.
 They're fat, and they're sluggish - the perfect prey.
 If only they'd go and live somewhere else!